Marshall's octagon house, built in 1856, will be presented on this year's home tour as under restoration.

 In all 24 building will be on the tour.
 They are the seven residences, eight museums, a church, three commercial buildings and five buildings at the Calhoun County Fairgrounds.

 Greene is excited about the home tour lineup for several reasons.
 The octagon house, which will be presented as under restoration, hasn’t been on the tour since 2003.
 Only approximately 500 such homes remain in the U.S. including just over 100 in Michigan.
 The style was promoted in the mid-1800s as providing more efficient living.
-Built in 1856, it is one of four 1850s houses on the tour.
+Built in 1856, it is one of three 1850s houses on the tour.

 Oakhill, a hilltop Italianate-style home built in 1858, will be the setting for special entertainment acts during the tour as well as refreshments.
 Also on the tour will be the 1835 National House Inn, the first and oldest brick building in Calhoun County.
 Two of homes will be on the tour for the first time and another hasn’t been on the tour since 1967.